-All faculty members receive regular, periodic, and recurring pedagogical training throughout the academic year.
+All faculty receive regular periodic and recurring pedagogical training during the academic year.
 Those training sessions occur in a hybrid format - simultaneously live online and live on-ground in the classroom.
-The sessions are designed to reach all faculty, both full-time and adjunct, to ensure that everyone receives the training.
+The sessions are designed to reach all faculty, both fulltime and adjunct, in order to ensure everyone receives the training.
 Additionally, the sessions are recorded for those faculty who are unable to attend the live training session due to other professional and teaching commitments.